yangjunsss/ddrd/README.md

 # Background
-Working docker registry and studying block chain technology bring me the idea.
+Working with docker registry and studying about block chain technology flush me the idea.

-# What's ddr
+# What's DDR
 DDR is a Decentralized Docker Registry based on P2P technology to supply high concurrency, fast transfer, low cost for docker images distribution and storage.It does not requires any centralized service but docker users can push and pull the docker images from the system as usual.As pure P2P network structure model, each node is producer and consumer.

-# What's ddrd
+# What's DDRD
 Decentralized Docker Registry Daemon(ddrd) is one component of Decentralized Docker Registry system. a daemon running on each P2P node to supply node location, key location, value storage, etc. It uses standard HTTP interface to communicate with other server nodes and client nodes.

 More technical detail see my  [blog](http://yangjunsss.github.io/2018-07-05/DDR-%E5%8E%BB%E4%B8%AD%E5%BF%83%E5%8C%96-Decentralized-Docker-Registry-%E9%95%9C%E5%83%8F%E4%BB%93%E5%BA%93%E8%AE%BE%E8%AE%A1/).